mariaathan/metagenomics-MAG-pipeline/README.md

 - GTDB-Tk → MAG taxonomy
 - Prokka / eggNOG-mapper → MAG annotation

-Each tool should be installed following its own documentation and added to your system $PATH.
 # Step 1: Data acquisition
 Download public datasets from NCBI SRA using the SRA Toolkit.
 The SRA Toolkit must be first installed on your system.
 Then use this command to download the data:
 ```